kanisterio/kanister/examples/cockroachdb/README.md

 If you have deployed CockroachDB application with name other than `cockroachdb-release` and namespace other than `cockroachdb`, you need to modify the commands(backup, restore and delete) used below to use the correct release name and namespace

 ### Create Profile
-Create Profile if not created already and Edit the values accordingly
+Create Profile if not created already, and set the values accordingly

 ```bash
 $ kanctl create profile s3compliant --access-key <aws-access-key-id> \